 Having a history of both stroke and diabetes mellitus

-Mechanical thrombectomy is usually done within 6 hours of when symptoms began.
-The procedure can be done up to 24 hours after symptoms began if imaging tests show undamaged brain tissue.
-Thus, at some stroke centers, doctors are starting to use a special type of MRI (perfusion MRI Perfusion MRI In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+Mechanical thrombectomy is traditionally done within 6 hours of when symptoms began.
+However, the procedure can be done up to 24 hours after symptoms began if imaging tests show undamaged brain tissue.
+Thus, at some stroke centers, doctors are starting to use a special type of CT or MRI (perfusion imaging Perfusion MRI In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more ) and other imaging tests to determine how much a stroke has progressed, rather than going strictly by time.
 These tests can show how much blood flow has been reduced and indicate how much brain tissue may be saved.
 This approach (based on brain tissue status, not time) is especially useful when doctors are unsure of when the stroke began—for example, when people wake up in the morning and have symptoms of a stroke.
 If imaging tests show that blood flow is only somewhat reduced, treatment with mechanical thrombectomy up to 24 hours after symptoms start may still be able to save brain tissue.
 But if blood flow has been greatly reduced or has stopped, treatment after only 1 hour may be unable to save any brain tissue.